 Do you accept insurance?

-Our practice is a fee-for-service practice which means we do not accept insurance.
-We do not participate in any managed care panels.
-If you have an insurance provider with behavioral health coverage , They may offer out-of-network coverage.
+If you have an insurance provider with behavioral health coverage, that is not Aetna or United Healthcare, they may offer out-of-network coverage.
 Please check with them on the details.
 You may be eligible for partial reimbursement for behavioral health services.
-If you would like to use your out-of-network benefits, we will provide you with a superbill that you can submit to your insurance company for reimbursement.
+If you would like to use your out-of-network benefits, we will provide you with a super bill that you can submit to your insurance company for reimbursement.
 We are happy to help.

 What Should I Expect In The First Session?